tonynguyenit18/linkedin-message-assistant/README.md

 3. **Configure the Extension**:
    - Click the extension icon in your toolbar
-   - Choose your preferred AI provider (OpenAI, Gemini, or Claude)
+   - Choose your preferred AI provider (OpenAI, Gemini, Claude, or DeepSeek)
    - Enter your API key for the selected provider
    - Select your preferred AI model
    - Click "Save Settings"